Overwintering pests.

 In addition to the common areas of entrance noted above, make sure debris is cleared from your gutters and sweep straw, mulch, and bark at least six inches from the foundation of your home.
 While it’s not possible to completely eliminate pests from overwintering in your home, taking preventative measures in the fall is your best defense in keeping them at bay.

-Call Wil-Kil Pest Control for Your Pest Control Estimate
+Call Terminix Wil-Kil Pest Control for Your Pest Control Estimate